TikhonJelvis/TPL/README.md

 TPL
 ===

+## Example Code

+Check out the `base` library for some example code.
+This comes in five files: `base.tpl`, `base/function.tpl`, `base/list.tpl`, `base/logic.tpl` and `base/math.tpl`.

+This is just the standard library for the language.
+Right now it is *not* loaded by default; any serious code should have a `load 'base';` statement at the top.

+The library is mostly written in a very functional style.
+Currently the one interesting imperative function is `partitionBy` in `base/list.tpl`.

 ## Summary

 A silly little programming language that I'm working on for fun.
 I'm writing it in [Haskell](http://www.haskell.org) using the awesome [Parsec library](http://www.haskell.org/haskellwiki/Parsec) for parsing.